 Example: Consider a scenario where an 8-bit processor must compute the sum of two 16-bit integers.
 It must first sum up the 8 lower-order bits, then add the 8 higher-order bits, thus requiring two instructions to perform the operation.
 A 16-bit processor can perform the operation with just one instruction.

-- Task Parallelism: Task parallelism employs the decomposition of a task into subtasks and then allocating each of the subtasks for execution.
-The processors perform execution of sub tasks concurrently.
+Task parallelism employs the decomposition of a task into subtasks and then allocating each of the subtasks for execution.
+The processors perform the execution of sub-tasks concurrently.

 Why parallel computing?

 - The whole real-world runs in dynamic nature i.e. many things happen at a certain time but at different places concurrently.
 This data is extensively huge to manage.

 - Real-world data needs more dynamic simulation and modeling, and for achieving the same, parallel computing is the key.